GI Bleed Control (Endoscopic/Surgical)

 - ⦾ Monitor for recurrent bleeding symptoms

 Prefer WhatsApp for GI Bleed Control (Endoscopic/Surgical) enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.